ROCm/hipCUB/README.md

 ## Requirements

 * Git
-* CMake (3.5.1 or later)
+* CMake (3.10.2 or later)
 * For AMD GPUs:
   * AMD [ROCm](https://rocm.github.io/install.html) platform (1.8.0 or later)
     * Including [HIP-clang](https://github.com/ROCm-Developer-Tools/HIP/blob/master/INSTALL.md#hip-clang) compiler, which must be set as C++ compiler on ROCm platform.
   * [rocPRIM](https://github.com/ROCmSoftwarePlatform/rocPRIM) library
-    * It will be automatically downloaded and built by CMake script.
+    * Automatically downloaded and built by CMake script.
+    * Requires CMake 3.10.2 or later.
 * For NVIDIA GPUs:
   * CUDA Toolkit
+  * CUB library
-  * CUB library (automatically downloaded and by CMake script)
+    * Automatically downloaded and built by CMake script.
+    * Requires CMake 3.15.0 or later.
 * Python 3.6 or higher (HIP on Windows only, only required for install scripts)
 * Visual Studio 2019 with clang support (HIP on Windows only)
 * Strawberry Perl (HIP on Windows only)